How to Locate and Delete Accounts Linked to Your Email Address

 • Apps you tested once and abandoned

-• Services you don't recognize at all
+• Services you do not recognize at all

 myaccount.google.com/permissions